rdsquare/Mitra/README.md

-#                                                 Mitra: Matrix library in python3
+#                                                 Mitra:0.0.1 Matrix library in python3

 Mitra is Matrix library in python for matematical Matrix opertions.
 It
 	supports python3 and any kind of OS (OS INDEPENDENT).
 Mitra is using object-